SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ### Acceptance testing

-Atlassian: Acceptance tests are formal tests that verify if a system satisfies business requirements.
-They require the entire application to be running while testing and focus on replicating user behaviors.
-But they can also go further and measure the performance of the system and reject changes if certain goals are not met.
+Acceptance testing is designed to verify that the software meets the business requirements.
+This type of testing requires the entire application to be running while testing and focuses on replicating user behaviours.

-UAT as special case of acceptance:
-It is the last phase of software testing and maybe a good time for testers to take a breath.
-The main goal of any software testing is to produce excellent software/products.
-The developed product is expected to provide an amazing experience for end-users.
-Probably all developers work hard to offer their customers an experience beyond their expectations.
-This test is usually carried out when the product is delivered to the stakeholders involved.

-For example, a software company is launching a product that allows its users to manage big data.
-When a new version of the software is released, a group of the most important users of that company performs user acceptance tests.
-This is to check if the new version meets their main needs and how the product can be improved.

-other: Acceptance testing is a type of testing where client/business/customer test the software with real time business scenarios.

-The client accepts the software only when all the features and functionalities work as expected.
-This is the last phase of testing, after which the software goes into production.
-This is also called User Acceptance Testing (UAT).
+A special case is User Acceptance Testing (UAT) in which the software is delivered to the end-users for them to test to make sure it meets their requirements.

 ::: greybox
 Why perform acceptance testing?
-To mitigate the risk of xxxxxx.
+To mitigate the risk of failing to meet the business/user requirements.
 :::

 Performance/load/stress